Super-Protocol/docs/docs/cli/Guides/swarm-vllm.md

 Expected output:

-- Two pods in `1/1 Running`
+- A pod in `1/1 Running`
-- Two services
+- A service
-- Two ingresses
+- An ingress

 ## 9. Confirm DNS records